 These paper towel butterflies are perfect for toddlers and preschoolers.
-They’ll observe colour blending and water absorption and strengthen their fine motor skills while decorating their butterfly’s wings.
-We show you three options for making your butterfly bodies.
-Two of these butterflies don’t require pipe cleaners for the bodies and antennae, so with any luck, you’ll have the supplies on hand to make at least one of these butterflies.
+Kids will observe colour blending and water absorption and strengthen their fine motor skills while decorating their butterfly’s wings, and we show you three options for making your butterfly bodies.

 Here’s another fun idea!
 Turn your toddlers paper towel butterfly into a magnet to display on the fridge.
-It’s super-easy to do using a clothespin, an old fridge magnet and a glue gun.
+It’s easy to do using a clothespin, an old fridge magnet and a glue gun.

 These vibrant paper towel butterflies were coloured with liquid watercolours and we’ve used cardboard rolls for the bodies.
 This one is easy enough for preschoolers, but older kids will love it too.
 My tweens still love dyeing paper towels with watercolours.

 These next 3 posts are butterfly art activities which are more suited more to older kids.
 Younger children can certainly take part in the decorating process, but they’ll need help with the prep.
 There’s a printable butterfly template in the first two posts if you’d rather not draw your own by hand.

 This classic art process goes hand in hand with making butterflies and it’s always a hit with kids.
 We used paper plates but you can do this with sturdy paper as well.
 Kids find this art technique fascinating, and I’m always amazed at how such a simple process can produces such gorgeous results.
 You could suspend these butterflies from the ceiling or string them into a garland for the classroom.

 Butterfly Silhouette Art: